Understanding secondary infertility

 The evaluation of secondary infertility is very similar to that of primary infertility.

-First, we will check your tubes and uterus with an HSG (hysterosalpingogram) to look for uterine polyps, fibroids or scar tissue and to determine if the tubes are patent.
+First, we will check your fallopian tubes and uterus with a Hysterosalpingogram (HSG).
+An HSG test is to look for uterine polyps, fibroids or scar tissue and to determine if the tubes are patent.
 A pelvic ultrasound may also be performed to look for ovarian cysts or fibroids outside of the uterine cavity.

-Secondly, we will want to evaluate your ovarian function: an AMH (antimullerian hormone) level to see if there is a normal number of remaining eggs in the ovaries and a luteal progesterone to confirm ovulation if there is any suggestion of irregular periods.
+Secondly, we will want to evaluate your ovarian function.
+Your antimullerian hormone (AMH) level indicates if there is a normal number of remaining eggs in the ovaries, and your luteal progesterone level can confirm ovulation if there is any suggestion of irregular periods.

 Most of all, don’t give up hope!
 Given that a prior pregnancy has been successful, this is still a very positive sign.
 At Carolina Conceptions, we want to help you to achieve your goal of another successful conception.